 Our data were derived from the University of Crete longitudinal study of the development of reading skills, a project that aimed to follow 600 Greek schoolchildren from Grades 2-4 through Grades 4-6.
-Details of recruitment and measures are reported in Sideridis, Mouzaki, Simos, and Protopapas (2006) and Protopapas et al. (2007); see Protopapas et al. (2012) for measure reliability information.
-Here we report data from 436 children in Grades 3-5 for whom complete data were available on all measures listed in "Measures."
-Table 1 shows the distribution of the children by sex and grade at the time of data collection.
-All children were fluent speakers of Greek, and none were in special education classes.
+Details of recruitment and measures are reported in Sideridis, Mouzaki, Simos, and Protopapas (2006) and Protopapas et al. (2007); see Protopapas et al. (in press) for measure reliability information.
+Data from 436 children in Grades 3-5 are reported here, for whom complete data were available on all measures listed below.
+Table 1 shows their distribution by sex and grade at the time of data collection.
+All children were fluent speakers of Greek and none were in special education classes.
+Procedures and Raven's Standard Progressive Matrices in Wave 5 (April 2007), at which point the 1-year longitudinal measurement of Reading Comprehension was also made.